Sergi-Ortiz/NNPs_TFG/README.md

   - Motivational example on how the physical adequacy is imperative when using ML to model for a physical task.

 ## __Models studied__
 A practical introduction to all the models used, regarding how to install and use them within `ASE` is provided in the `models` directory, as well as a brief introduction to using `ASE`.
-A theoretical introduction regarding model architecture and more technical aspects can be found in the paper `project.pdf`, especially in the several appendices included.
+A theoretical introduction regarding model architecture and more technical aspects can be found in the BSc thesis, especially in the several appendices included.
 Three main aspects are considered.
 - **Model selection**
   - *Introduction to the NNP models*.
 Atomic descriptors and approximations used in model input.
 Architecture choices.
 Model comparison.

 ## __Assessing physical adequacy__
 Once the models have been introduced, a computational protocol consisting of a series of tests have been designed to evaluate the qualitative correctness of the predicted interactions and their limitations regarding the physics contemplated by each model.
-The tests and discussion can be found in the `project.pdf` provided, with the code and exact protocol in `scripts` directory.
+The tests and discussion can be found in the thesis, with the code and exact protocol in `scripts` directory.
 - **Experimental procedure**
   -  *Understanding the physical adequacy*.
 Construction of tests to assess translational, rotational and permutation invariance.
 Assessment of chemical environment description quality: effect of cutoff distance and molecular descriptors used.
 Many-body correlations and lack of long-range interactions.
   -  *Model systems*.
 List and motivation of the systems used for each test.